bueler/layer-conserve/petsc/README.md

 ======

 The code `layer.c` describes a one-dimensional moving layer with a non-negative- constrained thickness, and thus a moving boundary.
-PETSc SNESVI is used to solve the free boundary problem at each time step.
-For more information build `doclayer.pdf` by
+[PETSc SNESVI](https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/SNES/SNESVINEWTONRSLS.html) is used to solve the free boundary problem at each time step.

-    $ make doclayer.pdf

-Building `layer.c` requires PETSc 3.5.2 or maint.
+Building `layer.c` requires recent PETSc; v3.15.0 was used most recently for testing.
 Do

     $ make layer